Quarterly Economic Observer - Autumn, 2018

-This edition of the NERI’s Quarterly Economic Observer (QEO) outlines our economic forecasts and assessment of risks for the Republic of Ireland and Northern Ireland (Section 3) and provides an examination of the potential for Budget 2017 to support sustainable and inclusive economic growth in the Republic of Ireland (Section 4).
-NERI QEO Press Release here and Executive Summary NERI QEO here
+This edition of the NERI’s Quarterly Economic Observer (QEO) outlines our latest expectations for the economic outlook in the Republic of Ireland and Northern Ireland (Section 1) and examines labour productivity on the island of Ireland (Section 2).

 Percentage real change over previous year

 Percentage nominal change over previous year

 Average Hourly Earnings

 Percentage of labour force